MohamedAmin324/Personal-Portfolio/README.md

 ## About Me Section:
-The icons used in the navigation bar are from this [website](https://www.svgrepo.com/vectors/github/)
+The icons used in the navigation bar are from this [website](https://www.svgrepo.com/vectors/github/) `Navbar responsive behavior`: in mobile view, the navbar will be hidden and the user will have to press the menu button to toggle it on & off.
+In tablet view, it will become visible showing only the icons of different sections and finally, in the desktop view it will be completely visible.

 ## Projects Section
 This section will essentially have 4 projects, each with its own description , title , tech stack and links to live preview & github